Automatic Mains Switch

 I wanted to use a simple current-sense transformer and detect a load using a peak-detector circuit.
 I found a small toroidal inductor core, around which I wrapped several turns of 14 AWG solid-core copper wire as the primary and a dozen or so turns of 22 AWG solid-core wire as the secondary.
 I then put together the following circuit:

-Schematic of my automatic mains switch circuit.
+First concept for my automatic mains switch circuit.

 The power supply is as simple as it gets using a capacitive dropper, a bridge rectifier, and a 12V zener diode.
 The capacitive dropper, C2 and C3, should use class Y film capacitors for safety, and R2 additionally should be a fusible resistor.
 A MOV wouldn't be a bad idea either.
 The user will never be touching or interacting with any part of this circuit, which is why I think this approach is OK.